-In manufacturing our products, we depend upon third parties for the supply of various components.
-Many of these components require a significant degree of technical expertise to produce.
-If our suppliers fail to produce components to specification, or if the suppliers, or we, use defective materials or workmanship in the manufacturing process, the reliability and performance of our products will be compromised.
+In manufacturing our products, we depend upon third parties for the supply of various components, many of which require a significant degree of technical expertise to produce.
+In addition, we purchase certain products from third-party suppliers for resale.
+If our suppliers fail to produce components to specification or provide defective products to us for resale, or if the suppliers, or we, use defective materials or workmanship in the manufacturing process, the reliability and performance of our products will be compromised.